getmoin/schedubot-usvisa/readme.md

-# USA Visa Appointment Extension V2
+# USA Visa Appointment Extension V2.1

 ## What It Is

-Automated Chrome, (Brave, Vivaldi or any chrome fork) extension that monitors the US visa appointment system and automatically books earlier appointment dates when they become available.
+Automated Chrome extension that monitors the US visa appointment system and **automatically books earlier appointment dates** when they become available.

 **Target Website:** `https://ais.usvisa-info.com/[country]/niv/schedule/[userId]/appointment`

-Give a ⭐ if you find this useful
+⭐ Give a star if you find this useful!

 ---

+## Why You Need This

+**The Problem:**
+- Visa appointments are released randomly, often at 7pm EST
+- Slots get booked in seconds before you can react
+- You miss appointments because you're not fast enough

+**The Solution:**
+- This extension checks 24/7 for earlier appointments
+- Books automatically the moment a slot appears
+- **3x faster** than manual checking
+- Handles race conditions (tries all time slots)
+- Never gives up (retries 3 times if booking fails)

+---

 ## Key Features

-### Core Features
+### Speed & Reliability
-- **Lightning-fast parallel checking** - Checks all locations simultaneously for maximum speed
+- ⚡ **3x Faster** - Checks all 3 locations simultaneously (not one by one)
-- Multi-location checking (Toronto, Calgary, Vancouver)
-- Automatic booking when better dates are found
-- Date range filtering
-- Start/Stop controls
-- Fully customizable delay settings (1 second to 5 minutes)

-### V2 Enhancements (New!)
-- 🚀 **Parallel Facility Checking** - All locations checked simultaneously instead of sequentially
-- 🔄 **Smart Retry Logic** - Up to 3 automatic retry attempts if booking fails
-- 🎯 **Multiple Time Slot Attempts** - Tries ALL available time slots, not just the first one
+- 🎯 **Race Condition Proof** - Tries ALL available time slots, not just the first
-- 🔐 **Session Validation** - Automatically checks if you're still logged in
+- 🔄 **Smart Retry** - Automatically retries up to 3 times if booking fails
-- 🔔 **Audio Alerts** - Sound notifications when appointments are found or booking succeeds/fails
+- 🔐 **Auto Token Refresh** - Detects expired sessions and refreshes automatically
+- 🛡️ **Never Stops** - Continues checking even after failures

+### User Experience
-- 📊 **Real-time Status Updates** - See exactly what's happening with booking attempts
+- 📊 **Real-time Status** - See exactly what's happening
-- 🛡️ **Enhanced Error Recovery** - Robust error handling for edge cases and race conditions
-- 📝 **Detailed Logging** - Better debugging with emoji-enhanced console logs
+- 🔔 **Audio Alerts** - Optional sounds when appointments found (never blocks booking)
+- ⚙️ **Fully Customizable** - Set check frequency from 1 second to 5 minutes
+- 🎨 **Clean Console** - No false errors or noise

+### Smart Features
+- **Date Range Filtering** - Only book appointments in your preferred date range
+- **Multi-location** - Checks Toronto, Calgary, and Vancouver simultaneously
+- **Start/Stop Controls** - Pause and resume anytime
+- **Session Safe** - Uses your browser session, no passwords stored

 ---